moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/understand_business_goals/index.md

 ## Step 1: Define the vision and goals

-**Vision  is a**  single, concise statement representing the high-level value the data product aims to deliver.
+Vision is a single, concise statement representing the high-level value the data product aims to deliver.

 - Define the vision and with stakeholders ensure alignment and agreement.

-**Goals is s**pecific targets that deliver on the vision, with measurable success indicators.
+Goals is specific targets that deliver on the vision, with measurable success indicators.

 - Conduct a collaborative session to define clear, quantifiable goals and associated measures.